-These undead creatures are not confined to their place of origin, but roam free.
-They wander mostly at night but can move around in darkened areas by day.
+A cursed one appears insubstantial-a faint, reddish, skeletal silhouette within a translucent red specter.
+The creature's eyes are gaping pools of darkness, while its body gives off a faint red glow, making it appear night but can move around in darkened areas by day.
 In sunlight, cursed ones are completely powerless and immobile; however, sunlight also makes them invisible.
 If the sun's rays touch them, cursed ones freeze in place until the sun sets.
 A cursed one generally travels as far as possible from the area of its demise to escape painful memories.